 Copper Heart, 2015

-Writer Written by Elizabeth LaPensée for MOONSHOT: The Indigenous Comics Collectionwith pencils by Claude St-Aubin and color by Andy Stanleigh, "Copper Heart" reflects on a man's childhood experience with the memegwesiwag who come to the aid of his sister when she falls ill.
+Writer Written by Elizabeth LaPensée for MOONSHOT: The Indigenous Comics Collection(AH Comics) with pencils by Claude St-Aubin and color by Andy Stanleigh, "Copper Heart" reflects on a man's childhood experience with the memegwesiwag who come to the aid of his sister when she falls ill.
 Bronze Medal for “Best Graphic Novel” at the 20th Annual Independent Publisher’s Awards.
 Named "The Best Book of 2015" by the School Library Journal.

 Our Words, 2012